syncthing/syncthing/GOALS.md

 ### 5. Universally Available

 Syncthing should run on every common computer.
-We are mindful that the latest technology is not always available to any given individual.
+We are mindful that the latest technology is not always available to every individual.

 > Computers include desktops, laptops, servers, virtual machines, small
 > general purpose computers such as Raspberry Pis and, *where possible*,
 > tablets and phones.
-NAS appliances, toasters, cars, firearms, thermostats
+NAS appliances, toasters, cars, firearms, thermostats,
 > and so on may include computing capabilities but it is not our goal for
 > Syncthing to run smoothly on these devices.

 ### 6. For Individuals

-Syncthing is primarily about empowering the individual user with safe, secure and easy to use file synchronization.
+Syncthing is primarily about empowering the individual user with safe, secure, and easy to use file synchronization.

 > We acknowledge that it's also useful in an enterprise setting and include
 > functionality to support that.
 If this is in conflict with the